 - Baby measures around 27 cm from head to bottom and weighs about 1.3 kg.

-- Baby is growing important fat stores beneath its skin, making its skin look smoother.
+- Baby is growing important fat stores beneath the skin, making the skin look smoother.

 - The lanugo – the fine covering of hair on your baby’s body – is starting to decrease.
 But if your baby was born now, it would still have quite a lot of lanugo covering its body.